GraphPerf-RT: A Graph-Driven Performance Model for Hardware-Aware Scheduling of OpenMP Codes: Introduction

-This paper addresses the problem of predicting multiple performance metrics for OpenMP task-parallel applications on heterogeneous embedded SoCs.
-These metrics include execution time, energy consumption, cache misses, branch misses, and CPU utilization under varying DVFS configurations, core allocations, and thermal conditions.
+This paper addresses the problem of predicting performance metrics for OpenMP task-parallel applications on heterogeneous embedded SoCs.
+The framework supports multiple targets including execution time, energy consumption, and hardware counters; we focus on makespan prediction under varying DVFS configurations, core allocations, and thermal conditions.
 The prediction model must provide accurate point estimates and \emph{calibrated uncertainty quantification} to enable risk-aware scheduling decisions.
 This is essential for respecting thermal constraints and avoiding failures in safety-critical deployments.
 Furthermore, the model should generalize across benchmarks, input sizes, and hardware platforms without extensive retraining.